Where and How to Recycle or Dispose of Christmas Trees in Washington State after Christmas

 nails or staples, Place the tree in your yard waste container for

-fit into the closed container (you may have to cut the tree into
+closed container (you may have to cut the tree into pieces)

 What Happens to the Trees Collected: All trees collected